dlealv/officescripts-unit-test-framework/README.md

 - **Office Scripts Compatibility Adjustments:**
   - The code avoids unsupported keywords such as `any`, `export`, and `import`.
   - Office Scripts does not allow calling `ExcelScript` API methods on Office objects inside class constructors; the code is structured to comply with this limitation.
+  - Office Scripts doesn't allow defining static properties that are functions.
+For example, `shortFormatterFun` must be defined outside the class.
   - Additional nuances and workarounds are documented in the source code comments.

 This ensures the logging framework is robust and reliable across both development and production Office Scripts scenarios.